-duces the mean temperature by 19.3°C. The average temperature reductions in all three applications by the UDFS1+PDVS and UDFS2+PDVS schemes are 12.7°C and 13.7°C, respectively.
-Our 13.2°C claim averages these two.
+The combination of PDVS and UDFS is again synergistic, leading to even greater temperature reductions than PDVS or UDFS, alone.
+For the Shockwave application, UDFS2+PDVS reduces the mean temperature by 19.3°C. The average temperature reductions in all three applications by the UDFS1+PDVS and UDFS2+PDVS schemes are 12.7°C and 13.7°C, respectively.